grandparkla/beta/things-to-do.markdown

 ---
-title: Grand Park Los Angeles
-permalink: /
+title: Things to Do
 ---

+# Things to Do

+Lunchtime activities, summer dance sessions, free admission holiday celebrations, and more!

-# Today at Grand Park
+## Today at Grand Park

+There are two events scheduled for today.

 <ol>
   <li>